mariateresepettersson/lua_case/README.md

 =====

 Assignment:
-* Use the variable lang_id to find the corresponding sentences within the table "input".
+* Use the variable lang_id to find the corresponding sentences within the table "input" that you can find in the file **lua_case.lua in this repository**.
 * Create a keyed table named output with the keys from the input table and where the content of each key has the correct string stored as [value] and the id as [text_id].